JuliaGeometry/KDTrees.jl/README.md

 Finds the *k* nearest neighbours to a given point.
 Returns a tuple of two lists with the indices and the distances from the given points respectively.
 These are sorted in the order of smallest to largest distance.

-The current implementation is a bit slower than it has to be for very large *k*.
+The current implementation is a bit slower than it has to be for large *k*.

 ```julia
 using KDTrees